johannschopplich/kirby-blurry-placeholder/README.md

 #### Transparent Images

-If you know that your image (e.g. a logo) is transparent, you can pass the `transparent` option to the `placeholderUri()` to [circumvent artefacts at the edges of the generated blur](https://github.com/johannschopplich/kirby-blurry-placeholder/issues/5):
+If you know that your image (e.g. a logo) is transparent, you can pass the `transparent` option to the `placeholderUri()` to [circumvent artifacts at the edges of the generated blur](https://github.com/johannschopplich/kirby-blurry-placeholder/issues/5):

 ```php
 <img src="<?= $image->placeholderUri(['transparent' => true]) ?>" />